 Preparing for a recession?
 You’re not alone.
-Brexit and other geopolitical events have many people preparing to tighten their belts.
+Brexit and other geopolitical events like Coronavirus have many people preparing to tighten their belts.

 Although analysts continue to debate the likelihood of a recession in the UK in the near future, it’s better to be safe than sorry, as the saying goes, so if you’re looking to secure your financial situation ahead of an economic downturn, consider this your starting point.

 How to recession proof your finances

 1. Budget and reduce expenses to live below your means

 Even during stable markets it’s wise to live and spend below your means.
 That way you can build up an emergency fund, invest in assets, and generally prepare yourself for any unexpected life events.
 Even millionaires do this to accumulate and build wealth.
 If you expect to be hit by a recession, that’s all the more reason to evaluate the costs of your lifestyle.
 Money Dashboard can help you do this by pulling together your spending history and making a budget and savings plan.

 2. Pay off your debt